cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

-  Note that it may be useful to leave a particular efficiency tier alone and only prepend to a higher tier; e.g., a tag could insert shared items at table index 16 and shift anything that was already there further down in the array while leaving index 0 to 15 alone.
+  Note that it may be useful to leave a particular efficiency tier alone and only prepend to a higher tier; e.g., a tag could insert shared items at table index 16 and shift anything that was already there further along in the array while leaving index 0 to 15 alone.
   Explicit additions by tag can combine with application-environment supplied tables that apply to the entire CBOR data item.